somiandras/udacity-data-wrangling/report.md

 ...
 ```

-__UPDATE:__ After first rewiew I found a bug that limited the street name and postcode audit to `<way>` tags.
+*__Note:__ After the first rewiew I found a bug that limited the street name and postcode audit to `<way>` tags.
 After fixing it some other odd street names popped up (eg. _'Táncsics Mihály utca 5'_ and  _'Városmajor utca 5. fsz.
-3.'_) where the street name field contains the house number too.
+3.'_) where the street name field contains the house number too.*

 ### Auditing postcodes

 In Hungary we use four-digit postcodes.
-All Budapest postcodes start with 1 and the second and third digit denotes the number of district.
+All Budapest postcodes start with 1 and the second and third digits denote the number of the district.
 There are 23 districts in the city, so the inner two digits should be between 01 and 23, except for the island called Margitsziget, where the inner two digits are 00.

 There are no residential areas on the island but there are some cultural and sports facilities so we should still expect a few 00s to pop up in the dataset. ([The Districts of Budapest (Wikipedia)](https://en.wikipedia.org/wiki/List_of_districts_in_Budapest))